wp-plugins/event-calendar-ticketing/readme.txt

 1. Settings for an individual event.
 You can add start and end dates, add venues, organizers, sponsors, and speaker, opt to display a Google map, and optionally set an event price too.

-2. Full size calendar in a page, in month view mode
+2. Full size events calendar in a page, in month view mode

 3. Upcoming events widget in a sidebar.
 It displays the title, start and end dates, price, and thumbnail of the featured image

 4. Editing a speaker.
 Note that editing venues, organizers, and sponsors is similar

-5. Extensive settings to help you control import aspects of your event system
+5. Extensive settings to help you control import aspects of your events calendar system

 6. Event listing page example, with complete event details